-- 1. Fit the burner and tighten 4 screws (A) diagonally. - Please note - Tighten screws enough to ensure the components do not suffer damage and will function correctly. - 3.
+- 1. Fit the burner and tighten 4 screws (A) diagonally. - Please note Tighten screws enough to ensure the components do not suffer damage and will function correctly. - 2.
+Insert the new gasket and tighten the fitting on gas supply pipe (B). - 3.
 Refit Venturi extension © to the fan. - 4.
-Fit cables to fan motor 1, gas train 2 and ignition unit 5.
+Fit cables to fan motor D, gas train E and ignition unit F.